• Skip to primary navigation

 Parsnip soup with a text title overlay.

-This creamy Parsnip Soup is sweet and nutty, and totally comforting.
-Topped with our easy homemade cheesy croutons to give it some crunch, this easy soup will make you never want to open a can of soup again.
+This creamy Parsnip Soup is sweet and nutty, totally comforting and ready in just 30 minutes.
+A great way to use up lots of parsnips and it has the most incredible flavour - this easy soup recipe will make you never want to open a can of soup again.
 This is one of our favourite parsnip recipes.

-This soup was created after receiving an abundance of parsnips in our weekly vegetable box.
+This recipe for parsnip soup was created after receiving an abundance of parsnips in our weekly vegetable box.
 We love roasted parsnips with our Sunday roast, but they also make an amazing soup.

 Thick and creamy, parsnips give it a wonderful sweet and nutty flavour.
 A warming soup to keep you going through winter.